jakedeichert/react-component-starter/README.md

 # Connect a terminal to the docker container
 docker exec -it react_component_starter bash

-# Install and then watch for builds with webpack
+# Install dependencies with yarn and build with webpack
-npm install
+yarn
-npm run dev
+yarn run dev

 # Run the tests
-npm test
+yarn test
 ~~~